Most Commonly Asked Questions about Stella's advanced DSR SGB

-The Dual Sympathetic Reset (DSR) can work well in combination with other treatments.
-After DSR, many Stella patients feel a new sense of calm that can accelerate the positive impact of existing therapies (e.g., talk therapy, EMDR, CBT, DBT, etc.).
+The Dual Sympathetic Reset (DSR) works well in combination with other treatments.
+After DSR, many Stella patients feel a new sense of calm that can accelerate the positive impact of existing therapies – think talk therapy, EMDR, CBT, or DBT.
 For example, patients may find that they can recall their past and discuss it with their mental health provider without feeling as though they're reliving it.

-If you already have a mental health provider, we suggest that you continue working with them after DSR to further your healing.
+Integration Therapy at Stella does not replace traditional talk therapy.
+If you already have a mental health provider, we suggest that you continue working with them after DSR SGB to further your healing.
 If you do not have a mental health care provider, Stella may be able to refer you to one.

-Treatment by Stella is a commitment to your recovery, from first contact to the moment you feel like yourself again.
-The Stella Standard of Care was created to meet your needs before, during, and after treatment.
-This is the new model of trauma treatment.
+We're committed to your recovery, from first contact to the moment you feel like yourself again.
+The Stella standard of care was created to meet your needs before, during, and after treatment.
+This is the new model of trauma care.

 The first step is to speak with a licensed Advanced Practice Provider (APP).
-The APP will conduct a bio-psycho-social assessment, including a review of your symptoms and health history.
-The APP will create a custom treatment recommendation for you using this information.
+The APP will conduct a Medical and Biopsychosocial Assessment, including a robust review of your symptoms and health history.
+Your APP will make a custom treatment recommendation for you using this information.

 Our APPs use validated measures to gauge your symptoms.
-These measures include the Post-traumatic Stress Disorder Checklist (PCL-5) for symptoms of PTSD/ emotional trauma, the Generalized Anxiety Disorder-7 (GAD-7) for anxiety, the Patient Health Questionnaire-9 (PHQ-9) for depression, and the Rivermead Post-Concussion Symptoms Questionnaire (RPQ) for traumatic brain injury.
+These measures include the Post-traumatic Stress Disorder Checklist (PCL-5) for symptoms of PTSD/ emotional trauma, the Generalized Anxiety Disorder-7 (GAD-7) for anxiety, the Patient Health Questionnaire-9 (PHQ-9) for depression, and the Neurobehavioral Symptom Inventory (NSI) for traumatic brain injury.